Former senior Chinese energy executive stands trial

-Wang Yongchun was a deputy general manager at China’s biggest oil company, China National Petroleum Corporation (CNPC) , until he became caught up in a graft probe last year.
+Wang Yongchun was a deputy general manager at China’s biggest oil company, China National Petroleum Corporation (CNPC) [CNPET.UL], until he became caught up in a graft probe last year.

 Wang’s trial on charges of “holding a huge amount of property with unidentified sources” and “abuse of power by a staff member of a state-owned company” opened on Monday in Xiangyang, central Hubei province, Xinhua said.